Indonesia's highest court hears election appeals from losing candidates seeking re-vote - ExBulletin

 If we do not make corrections, the practices that happened recently will be considered normal and become habits, then become a culture and finally a national character, Baswedan told the panel of eight judges.

-On Tuesday, Subianto himself went to the top court twice to challenge the results of elections he lost to Widodo, but the court rejected his claims as baseless each time.
-Subianto refused to accept the results of the 2019 presidential election, sparking violence that left seven people dead in Jakarta.
+On Tuesday, Subianto himself went to the top court twice to challenge the results of the election he lost to Widodo, but the court rejected his claims as baseless each time.
+Subianto refused to accept the 2019 presidential election resultsleading to violence that left seven people dead in Jakarta.

 Baswedan had the first turn to speak in court in the morning, while Pranowo took the stand in the afternoon.